Animals (Martin Garrix song)

 "Animals" is a big room house instrumental by Dutch DJ and record producer Martin Garrix, released as a digital download on 17 June 2013 on iTunes.
 The song quickly became popular within the EDM culture, leading to Garrix becoming the youngest producer to ever have a song reach number one on the electronic music store Beatport.
 The track was a commercial success, reaching the top ten or topping on a number of electronic music charts and even some mainstream ones.
 It became number 1 on singles charts in the United Kingdom, French-speaking Switzerland and Belgium.
 In the United States it reached number 21 on the Billboard Hot 100 and number 1 on the Dance chart.

-It is considered one of the most popular big room house songs of all-time, along with "Epic" by Sandro Silva and Quintino, "Spaceman" by Hardwell, "Tsunami" by Dvbbs and Borgeous and "Tremor" by Dimitri Vegas & Like Mike.

 Composition and release

 Prior to release, the track gained buzz after being played anonymously with speculation increasing about the author after Dutch record label Spinnin' Records released a clip of the track online only titled "Animals (Teaser)".
 It started to reach even more speculation after a Vine video featuring Agnes from Despicable Me was posted.
 The track was, at various times, attributed to other acts like Hardwell, GTA, Sidney Samson and Bassjackers before the actual identity of the producer was revealed.

 According to Garrix, the melody was based on a previous, never-released track that he composed two years prior, and the "ruthlessly minimalist" rhythmic sound (the drop) is an interpretation of Busta Rhymes' "What It Is". and the first part is inspiring to a song by Aura Qualic called D.A.T.A.
-The song is mostly instrumental; the only sung verse to appear here is We're the fucking animals, which is spoken by a friend of Garrix, has a low pitch and appears two events.
+The song is mostly instrumental; the only sung verse is We're the fucking animals, which is spoken by a friend of Garrix, has a low pitch, and appears two times.